Dalea searlsiae: Genetic & phenotypic variability

 The Searls’ prairie clover is a diploid organism with 14 chromosomes (2n = 14).
 Both genetic drift and gene flow are determinants of the local population structures of Searls’ prairie clover.
 The species shows significant population-dependent variability in phenotypic characteristics.

 Local adaptation

 Phenotypic traits of the species vary with population and geographic location as a result of genetic and environmental factors.
 The average number of stems per plant can range from 6-23, the number of inflorescences can range from 8-46, and the average height ranges between 21–43 cm.
-Bhattarai et al. (2011) used principle component analysis to correlate genotype to phenotype and found evidence of some genetic loci being predictive of phenotype.
+Bhattarai et al. (2011) used principal component analysis to correlate genotype to phenotype and found evidence of some genetic loci being predictive of phenotype.
 Local Searls’ prairie clover populations have undergone selective pressures leading to local adaptations.

 Ecology

-The most of the ecology of Searls' prairie clover has been studied in relation to symbioses and herbivory.
+Most of the ecology of Searls' prairie clover has been studied in relation to symbioses and herbivory.